ericfesta2/formstar/README.md

 # Formstar

 Formstar is a serverless form backend library for [Google Apps Script](https://script.google.com) that makes handling form submissions from static websites easy.
-Formstar is a fork of [FormEasy](https://github.com/Basharath/FormEasy) with support for Cloudflare Turnstile CAPTCHAs, enhanced support for reCAPTCHA v3, TypeScript source code, and various other optimizations.
+Formstar is a fork of the [FormEasy](https://github.com/Basharath/FormEasy) project with support for Cloudflare Turnstile CAPTCHAs, enhanced support for reCAPTCHA v3, TypeScript source code, and various other optimizations.

 Google Apps Script ID: `1-0U5H6zqVyAnYjBekxDYvx8PoWdSHjf6L6m_GKMK4wE96-Z-9PVtyemi`